Eczema & Dermatitis

 Seborrhoeic eczema/dermatitis affects about 4% of the population.
 It is characterised by red, scaly, sometimes itchy skin patches.
 These are often located on areas of the skin with lots of oil-producing glands – such as the scalp, face or chest – where overgrowth of harmless yeast-like microorganisms can also be a contributing factor.
 Dandruff is the most well-known, and often mildest, example.
 Seborrhoeic eczema/dermatitis tends to worsen with tiredness, stress and colder weather.

-Although it may not be possible to completely cure eczema and dermatitis, these dry skin conditions can be managed very effectively by regular use of emollients.
-A comprehensive, consistent skincare routine can help improve your skin and keep your symptoms under control.
+Although it may not be possible to completely cure eczema and dermatitis, these dry skin conditions can be managed effectively by regular use of emollients, and by switching to a non-foaming, hydrating hand cleanser.
+By sticking to a comprehensive and consistent skincare routine and by avoiding soaps and detergents (where possible), you can improve your skin and keep your symptoms under control.

 Need to know more?